Big Business Risks Which Paid Off! (Infographic Included)

 Bill Bartmann (former CEO of Commercial Financial Services) built his fortune in 1986 when he ran the nation’s biggest debt collection company.
 In 1998, an anonymous letter sent to the US credit rating agencies prompted investigations from the American Government.
 Bartmann was faced with 57 counts of fraud.
 The accusations totalled to a maximum of 600 years in prison.

 The investigation revealed that the company’s Executive Vice President Jay Jones had funnelled around $63 million in assets to a shell company known as Dimat Inc. This company was financed by advances from Commercial Financial Services (CFS) shareholders, who also had ownership stakes in CFS.
-The case was a public affair in the United States and CFS were forced to cease operations.
+The case was a public affair in the United States, and CFS was forced to cease operations.

-Although very much aware of the severity of his charges, Bartmann chose to call no witnesses during the trial and maintained his claim that he had no knowledge of his partner’s fraudulent activities.
+Although very much aware of the severity of his charges, Bartmann chose to call no witnesses during the trial and maintained his claim that he did not know about his partner’s fraudulent activities.

 The risk paid off.
 Bartmann was found innocent and acquitted of all charges.
 Yet, despite receiving a public apology from the American Government, Bartmann lost a total of $3.5 billion.